Self-Control of Your Tongue! Tame the Tongue Or It Will Ruin You

 1. Seek the Lord for the spiritual fruit of self-control.

-• Here is where we cooperate with the Lord.
-His Holy Spirit grows within us the fruit of self-control.
+- • Here is where we cooperate with the Lord.
+His Holy Spirit grows within us the fruit of self-control, which certainly includes self-control of the tongue.
 Our part is to apply that and to “crucify the flesh” with its carnal cravings and desires.
 Will those cravings come, including temptations to speak harmful words?
 Yes, they will.
 But the Holy Spirit in us will give us the strength to crucify, to put to death, those temptations and inclinations.
 So as unwholesome words begin to arise in your heart, say a firm “NO!” to them.

 2. Determine that your mouth’s words will be a fountain of grace.